cicilishuaili/Pink-and-Shrink/README.md

 Since I am a relatively new to interacting with APIs, I looked for and used one of the more [well documented wrapper for Python](https://python-amazon-product-api.readthedocs.io/en/latest/index.html).
 It performs adequately and serves its purpose well for now at least.
 But the big thing I realized a bit late is that its compatibility is limited to Python 2.7 so I may be motivated to switch to one that also supports Python 3.
 There is another (perhaps more flexible wrapper)[https://github.com/lionheart/bottlenose], to experiment with in the future should I want to do something like play with the parsing option.
 I don't foresee the need, unless one feels particularly ambitious, for scraping, especially since amazon's robots.txt seem to be quite restrictive.

+The sections of the API output that I will be using as product description is technically called "Editorial Review".
+It is the section you see often to the right of the picture, traditionally under the prices.
+They vary from nonexistent to brief or generic to detailed.

 ## Analysis
 The basic plan of approach thus far: